SSWConsulting/SSW.Rules.Content/rules/great-email-signatures/rule.md

 ### PC Short Signature

 Use a really short signature (your first name or initials) or no signature at all in internal emails  as people already know who you are.
+You may want to add a quick link to IM.

 ![Figure: PC Short Signature Example](ssw-short-signature.png)

+## Implementation

 ### Option 1: CodeTwo (Paid)